 The study been announced by Swiss pharmaceutical company Polichem, and the randomised, double-blind Phase 3 trial is hoping to enlist an impressive 450 volunteers who will be involved over a six-month period.

-The trial is certainly of interest to the medical community as Polichem has announced that it will be using a topical version of the drug finasteride, one of just two MHRA and FDA approved drugs for the treatment of Male Pattern Hair Loss.
-Normally, this drug is taken orally in order to help prevent baldness.
+The trial is certainly of interest to the medical community as Polichem has announced that it will be using a topical version of the drug finasteride 1mg, one of just two MHRA licensed and FDA approved medications for the treatment of Male Pattern Hair Loss.
+Currently this drug is taken orally (its only approved format) in order to help prevent baldness.

 At more than 60 sites across Belgium, Germany, Spain, Russia and Hungary, the Polichem trial will explore the clinical efficacy and safety of what has been named P-3074.
 The company further describes this as a cutaneous spray solution.

 Participants must all be aged between 18 and 40, and they must be displaying moderate to advanced hair thinning that registers as type III vertex, IV or V on the Norwood Hamilton scale.
 They must also be willing to have a tiny tattoo on their scalp, so that testers can easily return to the same area on their scalp during the study.

 In an earlier Polichem trial involving 60 men with androgenetic alopecia, Essex-based testers employed by the company announced that Ultraviolet light would be used during treatment, apparently to cause a reaction that would make the drug more effective.
 There is no specific mention of UV light being used this time around.

 The finasteride used in the trial will be a 0.25 per cent solution, and a percentage of the volunteers will be given the more traditional oral version of finasteride in its usual 1mg doses so that results can be compared.